Bacteriology: History

 Louis Pasteur demonstrated in 1859 that microorganisms cause the fermentation process, and that this growth is not due to spontaneous generation (yeasts and molds, commonly associated with fermentation, are not bacteria, but rather fungi).
 Along with his contemporary Robert Koch, Pasteur was an early advocate of the germ theory of disease.
 Between 1880 and 1881 Pasteur produced two successful vaccinations for animals against diseases caused by bacteria.
 The importance of bacteria was recognized as it led to a study of disease prevention and treatment of diseases by vaccines.
-Pasteur's research lead to Ignaz Semmelweis and Joseph Lister researching the importance of sanitized hands in medical work.
+Pasteur's research led to Ignaz Semmelweis and Joseph Lister researching the importance of sanitized hands in medical work.

 In the 1840s, Semmelweis' observations and ideas surrounding sanitary techniques were rejected and his book on the topic condemned by the medical community due to its conflict with the prevailing theory and practice of humorism at the time.
-After Lister's publications, which supported hand washing and sanitation with germ theory, doctors started sanitizing their hands in the 1870s; mandatory handwashing wasn't incorporated into common health practice until as late as the 1980s.
+After Lister's publications, which supported hand washing and sanitation with germ theory, doctors started sanitizing their hands in the 1870s; mandatory handwashing was not incorporated into common health practice until as late as the 1980s.

-The discovery of the connection of microorganisms to disease came later in the nineteenth century, when German physician Robert Koch introduced the science of microorganisms including bacteria to the medical field.
+The discovery of the connection of microorganisms to disease came later in the nineteenth century, when Italian anatomist Filippo Pacini isolated the cholera bacterium Vibrio cholerae in 1854 in Florence during the Asiatic Cholera Pandemic of 1846–63 and clearly linked the presence of the bacterium in the intestinal mucosa of dead cholera patients to the disease.

+Although Pacini's work was available to the international scientific community via French and English translations, the discovery of the cholera-causing agent is often attributed to the German physician Robert Koch who rediscovered it in 1884.
+Koch is credited for introducing the science of microorganisms including bacteria to the medical field.
 Koch, a pioneer in medical microbiology, worked on cholera, anthrax and tuberculosis.
 In his research into tuberculosis Koch finally proved the germ theory, for which he received a Nobel Prize in 1905.
 In Koch's postulates, he set out criteria to test if an organism is the cause of a disease, and these postulates are still used today.
 Both Koch and Pasteur played a role in improving antisepsis in medical treatment.
-In 1870-1885 the modern methods of bacteriology technique were introduced by the use of stains, and by the method of separating mixtures of organisms on plates of nutrient media.
+In 1870–1885 the modern methods of bacteriology technique were introduced by the use of stains, and by the method of separating mixtures of organisms on plates of nutrient media.